digitalmediabremen/documents/Directions_for_Concept_and_Project_Proposal.md

 ## Make it Look Nice and Convincing!

-- an appealing presentation helps to communicate your point
+- An appealing presentation helps to communicate your point!
 - presentations also always set a mood or atmosphere
 - design it consistently
 - how does the theme/project topic translate into your design?